recursivecodes/ivs-esp-whip-demo/README.md

   ```

 You can implement this using AWS Lambda or any web service that can call the IVS `CreateParticipantToken` API.

+**Token Fallback Behavior**: If the TOKEN_API_URL is unreachable or returns an error, the system automatically falls back to using the hardcoded `WHIP_TOKEN`.
+This ensures streaming can continue even if your token service is temporarily unavailable.
+For development and testing, you can set `WHIP_TOKEN` to a long-lived participant token and leave `TOKEN_API_URL` as a placeholder.

 #### Example Node.js Implementation